allseenn/mpv/README.md

 - entry fields
 - buttons

-Labels are connected my meaning to field bellow, buttons not allowed to be connected with meaning.
+Labels are connected by meaning with fields bellow, buttons not always to be connected by meaning with other elements.
 So we have 16 key elements: 7 fields and 9 buttons.

 7 fields: